MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

 - For Word documents (.doc and .docx), Excel spreadsheets (.xls and .xlsx), PowerPoint presentations (.ppt and .pptx), and PDF documents, this metadata is stored in the following custom property: **MSIP_Label_\<GUID>_Enabled=True**

-For emails, the label information is saved when the email is sent.
-For documents, the label information is saved when the file is saved.
+For emails, the label information is stored when the email is sent.
+For documents, the label information is stored when the file is saved.

 To identify the GUID for a label, locate the Label ID value on the **Label** blade in the Azure portal, when you view or configure the Azure Information Protection policy.
 For files that have labels applied, you can also run the [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) PowerShell cmdlet to identify the GUID (MainLabelId or SubLabelId).
 When a label has sublabels, always specify the GUID of just a sublabel and not the parent label.